 Nadia Amin joined the university in 2004 as a Senior Lecturer in Information Management.
 Prior to joining she held teaching posts at University of Buckingham and University of Qatar.
-She worked in a European funded project in information systems engineering at the University of Manchester and held a research post in a business systems engineering project at the Open University in Milton Keynes.
-She also was an IT consultant for a number of organizations and clients including the European Commission and the World Bank.
+She worked in a European funded project at the University of Manchester and held a Post-doctotal research post in a business systems engineering project at the Open University in Milton Keynes.
+She was an IT consultant for a number of organisations and clients including the European Commission and the World Bank.

 PhD Computation (Information Systems Engineering), University of Manchester

 MSc Computation, University of Manchester

 Postgraduate Certificate (PgCert) in Higher Education, University of Westminster

 Fellow of the British Computer Society and Chartered IT Professional (FBCS CITP)

 Member of the Association for Computing Machinery (ACM)

 Senior Fellow of the Higher Education Academy (SFHEA)